GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 {% Details %}
 {% DetailsSummary %}
-### How to update the adComponents by user's browsing history to use for recommendation?
+### How do I use a user's recent browsing history for ad recommendations?

+The [`adComponents` property](#specify-ads-for-an-interest-group) can include relevant metadata to inform your bid.
 {% endDetailsSummary %}

+A user's browsing history for the site that called `joinAdInterestGroup()` can be updated in `userBiddingSignals`, which can be used during on-device bidding.
+See the [product-level TURTLEDOVE](https://github.com/WICG/turtledove/blob/main/PRODUCT_LEVEL.md) original proposal which includes some analysis by RTB House on the impact of core metrics for recommendation use case adoption.

 `dailyUpdateUrl` provides a mechanism to periodically update the attributes of the interest group, but this update is not based on the user's browsing history.
-User's browsing history for the one site that called `joinAdInterestGroup()` can be updated in `userBiddingSignals` which can be used during on-device bidding.
-See the [Product-level TURTLEDOVE](https://github.com/WICG/turtledove/blob/main/PRODUCT_LEVEL.md) original proposal which includes some analysis by RTB House on impact on core metrics for recommendation use case adoption.
 {% endDetails %}

 ## All FLEDGE API references